Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Theoretically Supported Sample Reuse

+\begin{proof} Note that $\fess(\nu)$ and $\ftv(\nu)$ only depend on $\nu$ in their denominators.
+Therefore, we can maximize these quantities by minimizing the quantities in their denominators that depend on $\nu$.
+By considering a convex combination determined by the trade-off parameter $\kappa$ and applying scaling coefficients, we arrive at the objective in \eqref{eq:mix}.

-where $c_{\textnormal{ESS}}, c_{\textnormal{TV}} \geq 0$ are scaling coefficients.
-Then, the effective sample size and total TV distance update size of our GPI algorithms are at least as large as the corresponding quantities in the on-policy baseline. \end{theorem}
+Next, we consider the constraints in \eqref{eq:mix}.
+The first constraint implies $\fess(\nu) \geq Bn$ and the second constraint implies $\ftv(\nu) \geq \nicefrac{\epsilon}{2}$.
+Therefore, these constraints guarantee that the effective sample size and total TV distance update size are at least as large as in the on-policy case.
+The remaining constraints ensure that $\nu$ is a distribution.